 Test query pipeline changes

-Query pipelines and their rules are very powerful tools allowing you to manage many query situations with great flexibility, but this flexibility may become overwhelming complexity.
+query pipelines and their rules are powerful tools that let you manage different query situations with great flexibility.
+This flexibility, however, may become overwhelming in complexity, which is why it’s important to test your query pipeline changes before applying them.

 • Test each query pipeline modification with a JavaScript Search page on a test pipeline before applying it to the production pipeline.